SQream/sqream_docs/reference/sql/sql_statements/dml_commands/select.rst

 Combining two or more queries
 ---------------------------------

-Use ``UNION ALL`` to combine the results of two or more queries into one.
+``UNION ALL`` can be used to combine the results of two or more queries into one result set.

 ``UNION ALL`` does not remove duplicate results.